CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 ---

-## AppEngine and Plug-in Installation and Configuration
+## CompuTec AppEngine and Plug-in Installation and Configuration

-For detailed installatin steps,  refer to the the [AppEngine installation manual](../administrators-guide/configuration-and-administration/installation.md) and [Plugin installation manual](../administrators-guide/configuration-and-administration/configuration.md).
+For detailed installatin steps,  refer to the the [CompuTec AppEngine installation manual](../administrators-guide/configuration-and-administration/installation.md) and [Plugin installation manual](../administrators-guide/configuration-and-administration/configuration.md).

 Once installed, the plugin integrates seamlessly into your environment, providing an intuitive user interface for managing labels.